 RE 371 Nursing: Ethics and Spirituality (3)

 This nursing and religious studies course explores the foundations of nursing practice from the perspectives of ethics and spirituality.
 The goal is to prepare nursing students to confront, understand, and communicate contemporary ethical issues, integrating a personal and social spirituality that will ground their service in the nursing profession.
 They will explore the Ethical and Religious Directives for Catholic Health Care Services by the United States Conference of Catholic Bishops as an example of the integration of ethics and spirituality in health care.
 Prerequisite: RE 103, RE 205, or RE 211.
-This course may be used to satisfy the 300-level Religious Studies General Education Core requirement or the Interdisciplinary requirement.
+This course satisfies the General Education requirement for Formation in Faith.

 RE 380/480 Special Topics (3)

 Selected topics in religious studies to be announced.
 Past offerings include Catholic Intellectual Tradition, Judaism, Religious Education, Theology and Politics, Liturgy and Christian Worship, Symbol and Myth in Ancient Religions, Heresies and Heretics, Spirituality of Thomas Merton, Jewish Prophets, and Taoism.
 May be repeated.
 Prerequisites vary according to topic.
 RE 380 Special Topics may be used to satisfy the 300-level Religious Studies General Education Core requirement.